jr-marquez/ksqldbWorkshop/labs/06_usecase_track-and-trace.md

 # Use case TRACK & TRACE
 In retail you will send your orders to your customer, right?
-For this a shipment have be created and you should able to follow the shipment (and of cource the logistic service partner and your customers too).
+For this a shipment have be created and you should able to follow the shipment (and of course the logistic service partner and your customers too).

-run ksql and create DDL for order and later for shipments:
+run ksqlDB and create DDL for order and later for shipments:
 ```bash
 docker exec -it workshop-ksqldb-cli ksql http://ksqldb-server:8088
 ksql> CREATE STREAM orders_stream ( orderid VARCHAR key, order_ts VARCHAR, shop VARCHAR, product VARCHAR, order_placed VARCHAR, total_amount DOUBLE, customer_name VARCHAR)